hwayne/lets-prove-leftpad/lean4/README.md

 # Lean 4 leftpad

-This is a port of the `leftpad` function and correctness proofs from the now deprecated Lean version 3 to the [Lean 4](https://lean-lang.org/) theorem prover.
+This is a port (but not literal) of the `leftpad` function and correctness proofs from the now deprecated Lean version 3 to the [Lean 4](https://lean-lang.org/) theorem prover.